 Potoroos look a bit like bandicoots, but they are really very small wallabies.
 Only two species exist, and both live in Victoria.
 The Long-nosed Potoroo is the widespread, more common of the two species (though still rarely seen) and is occasionally seen in thick Otway forests along the Great Ocean Road.

 The other species – the Long-footed Potoroo – is Endangered and only lives in East Gippsland, where our Wildlife Journey tour operates, and south-eastern NSW.
+If you are interested in seeing both species of potoroo, try our Maximum Wildlife tour.

 We see echidnas most often in spring and autumn when the days are warm but not hot.
 They can be seen at any time of year though.
 In winter they enter a partial hibernation (torpor) but they wake up every few weeks to forage.